hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 in multiple zones in the region.
 For that reason, regional clusters should be preferred.

-* `additional_zones` - (Optional) The list of zones in which the cluster's nodes should be located.
-These must be in the same region as the cluster zone for zonal clusters, or in the region of a regional cluster.
-In a multi-zonal cluster, the number of nodes specified in `initial_node_count` is created in all specified zones as well as the primary zone.
-If specified for a regional cluster, nodes will only be created in these zones. `additional_zones` has been deprecated in favour of `node_locations`.

 * `addons_config` - (Optional) The configuration for addons supported by GKE.
     Structure is documented below.

-* `cluster_ipv4_cidr` - (Optional) The IP address range of the Kubernetes pods in this cluster in CIDR notation (e.g. 10.96.0.0/14).
-Leave blank to have one automatically chosen or specify a /14 block in 10.0.0.0/8.
-This field will only work if your cluster is not VPC-native- when an `ip_allocation_policy` block is not defined, or `ip_allocation_policy.use_ip_aliases` is set to false.
-If your cluster is VPC-native, use `ip_allocation_policy.cluster_ipv4_cidr_block`.
+* `cluster_ipv4_cidr` - (Optional) The IP address range of the Kubernetes pods in this cluster in CIDR notation (e.g. `10.96.0.0/14`).
+Leave blank to have one automatically chosen or specify a `/14` block in `10.0.0.0/8`.
+This field will only work for routes-based clusters, where `ip_allocation_policy` is not defined.

 * `cluster_autoscaling` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
 Per-cluster configuration of Node Auto-Provisioning with Cluster Autoscaler to